 Violinist Daniel Phillips enjoys a versatile career as an established chamber musician, solo artist, and teacher.
-He serves as co-artistic director of the Music from Angel Fire chamber music festival with his wife, flutist Tara Helen O’Connor, and he’s a founding member of the 35-year-old Orion String Quartet, which regularly performs with The Chamber Music Society of Lincoln Center.
+He serves as co-artistic director of the Music from Angel Fire chamber music festival with his wife, flutist Tara Helen O’Connor, and he’s a founding member of the 36-year-old Orion String Quartet, which regularly performs with The Chamber Music Society of Lincoln Center.
 The quartet’s discography includes the complete quartets of Beethoven and Kirchner.

-Mr. Phillips is a graduate of The Juilliard School and a winner of the 1976 Young Concert Artists competition.
+Phillips is a graduate of The Juilliard School and a winner of the 1976 Young Concert Artists competition.
 His major teachers were his father, Eugene Phillips; Ivan Galamian; Sally Thomas; Nathan Milstein; Sandor Vegh; and George Neikrug.

 Daniel Phillips is a former member of the renowned Bach Aria Group, and he’s toured and recorded in a string quartet for Sony Classical with violinist Gidon Kremer, violist Kim Kashkashian, and cellist Yo-Yo Ma.
-In 2018, he served as a judge for the Seoul International Violin Competition, and this summer he serves as a judge for the Leipzig International Bach Competition, where he won third prize in 1976.
-Mr. Phillips lives with his wife and two cute dachshunds on Manhattan’s Upper West Side.
+In 2018, he served as a judge for the Seoul International Violin Competition, and last summer he served as a judge for the Leipzig International Bach Competition, where he won third prize in 1976.
+In September, he’ll serve as judge for the Bartók World Competition in Budapest.